raman-M0NK3Y/eecs-3311--Space-SimOdyssey-/README.md

 • Wormhole, blackhole, blue giant and yellow dwarf (where blue giant and yellow dwarf are considered to also be a star object).

 Entities all have different behaviours which change the mechanics of the game.
-Software design patterns used (composite, singleton, visitor, command)
+Software design patterns used (composite, singleton, visitor, command, observer, lazy initialization).